 Some factors that facilitate the development of PTSD include a family history of anxiety or depression.
 Some individuals experience more trauma or stress during their life than others might.
 The way your brain regulates some chemicals or your natural temperament can influence your chances of developing PTSD.

 The traumatic events you experience in your life can also heighten your risk of developing post-traumatic stress disorder.
 Traumas, including witnessing combat, experiencing abuse in childhood and being a sexual assault victim or any other form of violence can trigger PTSD.

 After experiencing a traumatic or life-altering event, your body can have lingering memories, difficulty sleeping or even functioning normal throughout your day to day life.
 One may also experience major changes in their emotion and perception of the world.

 Typically, for people who suffer from various PTSD-like symptoms over the course of several months are at risk of developing PTSD.
 Psychotherapy and medications have become available to help aid PTSD patients suffering from emotional instability.
 Due to the possibility of substance abuse, medical marijuana has become a much safer alternative to prescription medications in helping deal with serious side effects.

 Medical marijuana for PTSD

-Research shows both positive and negative results of cannabis use for both depression and anxiety.
+Research shows positive results of medical marijuana use for both depression and anxiety.
 Some people with PTSD feel significant lessening of the symptoms.
-However, the medication doctors prescribe for PTSD treatment has like opposing effects.
+However, the medication doctors prescribe for PTSD treatment has shown opposing effects.
 A quick example: selective serotonin reuptake inhibitors increase depression and anxiety symptoms.

 After activation, cannabinoid receptors work to impair or suppress the memory and work to minimize the anxiety.
 In other words, the receptors exist to help the patients forget the scary and bad things in their life.